Goyang-si Gyeonggi-do, South Korea Travel Guide

 Use chopsticks for solid food and spoons for rice and soup.
 It is not polite to lift your rice or soup bowl from the table.

-Widely available in local eateries.
+Widely available in local restaurants.

 Thinly sliced marinated beef, frequently grilled at your table.
 A sweet and savory classic.